+{Here, $h_t$ represents the concatenation of the forward and backward hidden states, denoted by the square brackets $[\cdot,\cdot]$.
+The $BiGRU$ function represents the operation of the bidirectional GRU, which processes the input $f_t$ in both forward and backward directions.
+It's worth noting that in Eq.(3), $f_t$ is the same input used in Eq.(1) and Eq.(2), and $t$ ranges from 1 to $d$, covering the entire input sequence.}

-In the process of generating character embeddings, an input sequence is represented as ${w_1, w_2, ..., w_i, ..., w_m}$, where each $w_i$ is a subword tokenized by BPE, and $m$ is the total number of subwords in the sequence.
-Each token $w_i$ consists of characters ${c^{i}_{1},...,c^{i}_{n_i}}$, where $n_i$ denotes the length of the subword.
-The total length of character input is represented as $N = \sum\limits_{i=1}^{m} n_i$, where $m$ is the total number of tokens in the sequence.
-The processing can be formulated as follows:
+To generate character-level embeddings, each input sequence is represented as ${w_1, w_2, ..., w_i, ..., w_m}$, with each $w_i$ being a subword tokenized by BPE and $m$ is the sequence's total subword count.
+Subwords consist of characters ${c^i_1,...,c^i_{n_i}}$, where $n_i$ is the subword length.
+We calculate the total length of character input as $N = \sum_{i=1}^{m} n_i$.
+The processing is outlined as follows:

 Where $W_c$ is the character embedding matrix, and $h^{i}_{j}$ represents the representation of the $j$-th character within the $i$-th token.
-The BiGRU processes characters across the entire input sequence of length N to construct token-level embeddings.
+The BiGRU processes characters across the entire input sequence of length N to construct subword-level embeddings.
 And the hidden states of the first and last characters within each token are then concatenated as follows:

-where $n_i$ represents the length of the $i$-th token, and $h_i(x)$ denotes the token-level embedding derived from characters.
-It enables contextual character embeddings to capture comprehensive word information.
+Where $n_i$ represents the length of the $i$-th token, and $h_i(x)$ denotes the subword-level embedding derived from characters.

-In the heterogeneous interaction module, token and character representations are combined and separated after each transformer layer.
-This process entails separate transformations using dedicated fully-connected layers, followed by concatenation and integration through a CNN layer, formulated as: where $t_i(x)$ signifies the token representations, $W$ and $b$ are parameters, $w_{t:t+s_j-1}$ denotes the concatenation of embeddings corresponding to $(w_t,...,w_{t+s_j-1})$, with $s_j$ representing the window size of the $j$th filter, and $m$ is the fused representation, with a dimensionality matching the number of filters.
+The HI module combines and then separates subword and character representations after each Transformer layer.
+The process involves transforming them separately with dedicated fully-connected layers, before concatenating them using a CNN layer, which is formulated as: n

+where $t_i(x)$ signifies the token representations, $W$ and $b$ are parameters, $w_{t:t+s_j-1}$ denotes the concatenation of embeddings corresponding to $(w_t,...,w_{t+s_j-1})$, with $s_j$ representing the window size of the $j$th filter, and $m$ is the fused representation, with a dimensionality matching the number of filters.